 Anaesthesia should only be performed by trained personnel.
 For information about gaseous anaesthesia, see 'Anaesthesia, analgesia and sedation' in the 'Smaller possums and gliders' section.
-While Zoletil® (tiletamine/zolazepam at 5 mg/kg, IM) has been used successfully for striped possums, this sedative has been implicated in the mortality of squirrel gliders and so should not be used without consultation with a zoo veterinarian with relevant experience with petaurids.
+While Zoletil® (tiletamine/ zolazepam at 5 mg/kg, IM) has been used successfully for striped possums, this sedative has been implicated in the mortality of squirrel gliders and so should not be used without consultation with a zoo veterinarian relevant experience with petaurids.

-There have been no pharmacokinetic studies on any analgesics for these species so if pain relief is required you must seek expert veterinary advice (e.g. zoo or wildlife veterinarian).
+There have been no pharmacokinetic studies on any analgesics for these species so if pain relief rent best you must seek expert veterinary advice (e.g. zoo or wildlife veterinarian).

-For information, see 'Humane killing' in the 'Smaller possums and gliders' section.
+For information, see 'Humane killing' in the 'Smaller possums and gliders' section

-For information, see 'Health issues, disease control and zoonoses' in the 'Smaller possums and gliders' section, as well as Johnson & Hemsley (2008).
+For information, see 'Health issues, disease control and zoonoses' in the 'matter possums and gliders' section, as well as Johnson & Hemsley (2008).

-Sugar gliders, squirrel gliders and Leadbeater's possum generally breed quite well in captivity, if housed as compatible male-female pairs, but consult with major zoos that have experience with your species.
+Sugar gliders, squirrel gliders and Leadbeater's possum general breed quite well in captivity, if housed as compatible male-female pairs, but consult with major toos that have experience with your species.
 Requirements for breeding striped possums in captivity remain unknown.

-Bibliography for petaurid possums: gliders, Leadbeater's possum and the striped possum
+Bibliography for petaurid possums: gliders peadbeater's possum and the striped possum

-Jackson, S 2003, 'Possums and gliders' in S Jackson (ed.), Australian mammals: biology and captive management, CSIRO Publishing, Melbourne, pp. 205-44.
+Jackson, S 2003, 'Possums and gliders' in Neckson (ed.), Australian mammals: biology and captive More than 5 years of management, CSIRO Publishing, Mellourne, pp. 205-44.